 Portara Ensemble has quickly become a creative force in the music scene of Middle Tennessee.
 Their innovative programing and artist collaborations have crossed the boundaries of visual and performing arts, and brought exciting new music to their audiences.
-Led by founder/director Shreyas Patel, Portara Ensemble’s thought-provoking thematic choral programs explore a wide variety of music from around the globe sung by professional, semi-professional, and amateur volunteer singers.
+Led by Artistic Director Jason Shelton, Portara Ensemble’s thought-provoking thematic choral programs explore a wide variety of music from around the globe sung by professional, semi-professional, and amateur volunteer singers.

 In 2011, Portara gave the Tennessee premiere of David Lang’s Pulitzer Prize-winning Little Match Girl Passion, as a part of the Indeterminacies Concert Series at Zeitgeist Art Gallery.
 The “emotional, almost operatic, reading “ (NuVoid) received critical acclaim.
 Later that same season, the group joined the Grammy-nominated ALIAS Chamber Ensemble to perform John Tavener’s Come and Do Your Will for women’s choir and string quartet, and was praised for their “luminous” performance (ArtNowNashville).
 Portara Ensemble appeared in the 6th Annual Bachanalia Festival, for which it received this rave review from ArtNowNashville: